msdemlei/cross-discipline-discovery/README.rst

 abundances in ocean drill cores.
-Fortunately, all follow an easily discoverable standard, and so they find that about 1.5 million years ago the Earth received a major intake of r-process elements, pointing towards a supernova that exploded reasonable close to Earth in that timeframe.
+Fortunately, all follow an easily discoverable standard, and so they find that about 1.5 million years ago the Earth received a major intake of r-process elements, pointing towards a supernova that exploded reasonably close to Earth in that timeframe.

 Going on, they might want to discover a paleontology database to see if